07 Apr One Certainty In A World Of Uncertainty

 It’s always interesting to see the reaction of people at such events when they ask me what I do.
 My answer is very simple; I tell them that throughout my business career I’ve always been a professional salesman.
 That normally begs the question “in what line of business?”
 What I tell them invariably brings a look of surprise to their faces.

 I was a Xerox salesman, prior to moving into international motor racing and building a 45-year career that eventually took me to a high level of success in the fiercely competitive business world of F1.
 I then add the fact that I’d been the Marketing Director of two F1 teams, Lola F1 and Benetton F1.
-Along the way I’d been able to enjoy several years as a professional race driver, became the manager of an international F1 GP Circuit, had my own racing driver school and created a business organisation that supports the £9 billion world-leading UK motorsport industry.
+Along the way I’d been able to enjoy several years as a professional race driver.
+I became the manager of an international F1 GP Circuit.
+Plus I have had my own racing driver school and created a business organisation that supports the £9 billion world-leading UK motorsport industry.
 To my surprise, I was even awarded an Honorary Doctorate for my achievements within motorsport.

 I normally go on and explain to those still interested, that such a career was made possible by just one primary skill, which I was so fortunate to learn at Xerox.
-It was the skill of professional selling and it allowed me to acquire an amazing level of sponsorship throughout my career.
-It started from my very first ever race as a driver, to setting up my own racing school, to forming the Motorsport Industry Association, to personally acquiring the multi-million pound sponsorship deals that brought companies such as FedEx, Marconi and Gillette into F1 for the very first time.
+It was the skill of professional selling.
+This is what allowed me to acquire an amazing level of sponsorship throughout my career.
+It started from my very first ever race as a driver.
+Through to setting up my own racing school, to forming the Motorsport Industry Association.
+Then on to personally acquiring the multi-million pound sponsorship deals that brought companies such as FedEx, Marconi and Gillette into F1 for the very first time.

 So, whenever I am asked what I do, I am proud to call myself a professional salesman.